algorithmiaio/api-docs/source/includes/_data.md

 With the exception of `data`, connectors may also be identified by a *label*, or no label if a specific connector is the default for its connector type.
 These options can be configured for a given connector in your [data portal](/data).

 For example, if you create an S3 data connector with the label `test`, you would identify it to the API as `s3+test`.
-However, if a specific connector is the default for it's type, you can omit the label and simply use the connector's type instead.
+However, if a specific connector is the default for its type, you can omit the label and simply use the connector's type instead.
 Thus, your default S3 connector would be identified to the API as simply `s3`.

 ### Data URIs